kanors-emr/VedaOnline-documentation/source/pages/Comparing V2 and VO.rst

 INFORMATI0N SECURITY Certificate of Data/File Servers.
 https://www.hetzner.com/assets/Uploads/downloads/Sicherheit-en.pdf

-KanORS periodically test security of https://vedaonline.cloud/ through external Company.
 Only KanORS has the access to these servers.
 As a policy we do not access user’s Model Folder.

 Veda2.0
 -------